Gobie/regex/README.md

 We also gave a shot at **unifying API** they provide so library is meant to be [drop-in replacement](#unified-api) for their existing counterparts for most of the usages.

+Currently the most popular regular expression library is PCRE with its `preg_*` functions.
+Mbstring extension with its `mb_ereg_*` functions as an optional extension is not available everywhere.
-Currently the most used regular expression library is PCRE.
-Since POSIX Extended implementation with its `ereg_*` functions is deprecated and mbstring extension with its `mb_ereg_*` functions, as an optional extension, is not available everywhere.
+POSIX Extended implementation with its `ereg_*` functions is deprecated as of PHP 5.3.0 and should not be used.

 Regex library implements wrappers for